Chirkutt

-Chirkutt is a Bangladeshi rock band from Dhaka, formed in 2002.
-It consists of vocalist Sharmin Sultana Sumi, guitarist Emon Chowdhury, keyboards player Jahid Nirob and drummer Pavel Areen.
+Chirkutt is a Bangladeshi rock band from Dhaka, formed in 2002 by Sharmin Sultana Sumi.

 History

-This band was formed in 2002 by Sharmin Sultana Sumi.
-Emon Chowdhury joined in 2005, Pavel Areen joined in 2008 and Jahid Nirob joined in 2015.
+Chirkutt (Bengali: চিরকুট) is a Bangladeshi rock/fusion band based in Dhaka.
+The band is known for blending folk, rock, and contemporary elements, and for its active presence on both national and international stages.

+Origins & Lineup

+Chirkutt was founded in 2002 by Sharmin Sultana Sumi in Dhaka.
+Over time, the lineup evolved to include additional members.
+Pavel Areen, who joined in 2007 (or around that period), played a pivotal role in shaping the band’s sonic identity and served as producer on their debut album Chirkuttnama.
+The band’s roster has featured other musicians such as Emon Chowdhury and Jahid Nirob, among others.
 Eight years after the band was formed they released their first album Chirkuttnama.

-Chirkutt's performed at SXSW-2016 in Austin, USA and South Asian Band Festival-Delhi, India, the President house concert in India-2014, India Music Week and the Jaffna Music Festival, Sri Lanka.
+Chirkutt's performed at SXSW-2016 in Austin, US and South Asian Band Festival-Delhi, India, the President house concert in India-2014, India Music Week and the Jaffna Music Festival, Sri Lanka.
 They were also the winners of the RTV Best Band Award 2012.
 Chirkutt band has also embarked for a tour in Norway with Norwegian rockers Casa Murilo in 2013.
 They performed on Asian TV music show in September 2016.